Thrum CLI Reference

 thrum runtime Manage runtime presets (list, show, set-default)

-thrum peer Manage Tailscale peers
+thrum peer list List all paired peers

 thrum telegram configure Configure the Telegram bridge (interactive or flags)